CDP vs Marketing Cloud: Why You Probably Need Both in 2026

 Paid ads across Google, Facebook, Instagram, and LinkedIn.
 Running audiences and campaigns directly from the platform.

 Social media marketing.
-Scheduling posts, managing organic presence, and community management.
+Scheduling posts, managing organic presence, community management.

 Web personalisation.
 Changing what someone sees on your website based on who they are.